Updated 5 January 2021

 Face coverings help protect others, so they should be worn in any enclosed space outside of your household where you are in close contact with others you wouldn't usually have contact with.
 By protecting others, we can all work together to help prevent the spread of the virus.

-In the UK we must now wear a face coverings when:
+In the UK we (adults and children aged 11 and above) must now wear a face covering when:

-It is also be compulsory to wear a face covering in these additional settings:
+It is also compulsory to wear a face covering in these additional settings:

 You are also strongly encouraged to wear a face covering in other enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.